-Petitions with LACOE and CCSDO.
+Legislation has been introduced from time to time in the State legislature to change the governance structure of the District's Board, including for the Mayor of the City of Los Angeles to appoint certain Board members, and to divide the District into smaller school districts.
 Petitions have been occasionally filed with LACOE to divide certain portions of the District into smaller school districts.
 In addition, the County Committee on School District Organization (the "CCSDO") has been periodically requested to approve petitions to form school districts within the District.
 The evaluation of such petitions requires extensive review of ten critical factors, including equitable division of assets and liabilities and compliance with socio-economic diversity requirements and existing legal mandates.
 Under State law, an equitable allocation of existing District debt obligations would be required in any division of the District.
-There are no petitions pending with LACOE or CCSDO to divide the District.
-The District is unable to predict whether any petitions to create school districts within the District will be filed or the impact that any such petitions would have on the District.